-The feasible region of the decision variables has shrunk, and the domain of model (M2) becomes a subset of that of model (M1).
-One may have concerns that the trade-off between tractability obtained by the analytical form in (M2) and the tightness of the SLA constraint can make the proposed static policy more conservative.
-In the following section, we show that the proposed policy is not too conservative and successfully achieves energy efficiency.
+\section{Numerical experiments}

-\section{Numerical Experiments}
+Here, we show the numerical results of applying the static policy derived through solving the model (M2) in Section~\ref{sec:sla}.
+As mentioned in Section \ref{sec:introduction}, most of the operation-level dynamic control algorithms for data centers only targeted routing or scaling.
+A few considering both simultaneously narrowly considered the sojourn time-related probabilistic QoS constraints.
+Hence, we select the dynamic speed scaling and load balancing algorithm in \citet{Ko2014} as a benchmark model.
+For a meaningful comparison, we design our experimental settings similar to those in \citet{Ko2014}.
+The experimental details, including solving the optimization model (M2) and running a simulation, are explained in Section 5 in the online supplement.

-We now show numerical results applying the static policy derived through solving model (M2) in Section~\ref{sec:sla}.
-We choose the dynamic speed scaling and load balancing algorithm in Ko and Cho \cite{Ko2014} as a benchmark model.
-For the meaningful comparison, we conduct experiments with similar settings in Ko and Cho \cite{Ko2014}.
 Section~\ref{subsec:comparedynamic} explains the simulation results of the proposed static policy and the reference dynamic control.
-We compare the power consumption and the violation probability (constraint~(\ref{const:4})) by changing the parameters, $\delta$, and $\epsilon$ related to the SLA.
-We disscuss the performances under different SLA settings and draw some implications.
-Section~\ref{subsec:scalability} briefly discusses the scalability of obtaining the proposed static policy according to the size of the system.
+Additionally, we compare the power consumption and violation probability by changing the QoS-related parameters, $\delta$ and $\varepsilon$.
+Section~\ref{subsec:discussion_static} provides discussions about the proposed static control.
+Section~\ref{subsubsec:discussion_relative_performance} discusses the circumstance under which the static policy is relatively appealing and draws insights from the comparison with the dynamic approach.
+Section~\ref{subsubsec:additional_discussions} discusses the feasibility and scalability of the proposed method.

-\subsection{Comparison with Dynamic Control}
+\subsection{\emph{Comparison with dynamic control}}

-We consider a system with 5 applications and 10 servers as in Ko and Cho \cite{Ko2014}.
-For illustrative prupose we use a small-size problem for comparison and discuss the scalability issue of solving a large-size problem later in Section~\ref{subsec:scalability}.
-The settings for the arrival processes of each application and servers are listed in Tables~\ref{tab:not_arrival} and \ref{tab:not_server} respectively.
-SCOV means the squared coefficient of variance.
+We consider a system with five applications and ten servers as \citet{Ko2014}.
+For illustrative purposes, we use a small-size problem for comparison and discuss the scalability issue of solving a large-size problem later in Section~\ref{subsubsec:additional_discussions}.
+The settings for the arrival processes of each application and server are listed in Tables~\ref{tab:not_arrival} and \ref{tab:not_server}, respectively.
+SCOV means the squared coefficient of variation.